And if you listen to this show, you know there's only one product that I absolutely rely on when I get a sore throat or a scratchy throat.

 I think the fact that people didn't trust her, they didn't like her, she had the email problem, the Clinton Foundation, it really was this was the elites versus the rest of us election.

-There are a heck of a lot more of of of everyday people than there are of elites, but I blame the whole the whole access AXIS of the consultants, the meet the mainstream media.
+There are a heck of a lot more of everyday people than there are of elites that I blame the whole access AXIS of the consultants, the mainstream media.

 People just didn't want to see what America was saying.